DEMCON/libstored/README.rst

 License
 -------

-This project is licensed under the terms of the Mozilla Public License, v.
+(Most of) this project is licensed under the terms of the Mozilla Public License, v.
 2.0, as specified in LICENSE.

 .. _presentation: https://demcon.github.io/libstored/libstored.sozi.html